Janez Janša: 2008–2011: In opposition

 In the November 2008 parliamentary election, Janša's party placed second.
 Janša was replaced as prime minister by Borut Pahor, leader of Social Democrats.

-In December 2011 Janša's party won the second place in the Slovenian parliamentary elections.
-Since the prime minister-designate of the first-placed party, Positive Slovenia, Zoran Janković failed to secure himself enough votes in the National Assembly, and Danilo Türk, the President of Slovenia, declined to propose Janša as prime minister because Janša had been charged in the Patria bribery case, Janša was proposed as prime minister by the coalition of the parties SDS, SLS, DeSUS, NSi, and the newly formed Gregor Virant's Civic List on 25 January 2012.
+In December 2011, Janša's party won second place in the Slovenian parliamentary elections.
+Since the prime minister-designate of the first-placed party, Positive Slovenia, Zoran Janković failed to secure himself enough votes in the National Assembly, and Danilo Türk, the president of Slovenia, declined to propose Janša as prime minister because Janša had been charged in the Patria bribery case, Janša was proposed as prime minister by the coalition of the parties SDS, SLS, DeSUS, NSi, and the newly formed Gregor Virant's Civic List on 25 January 2012.
 On 28 January he became prime minister-designate.
 His cabinet was confirmed on 10 February, and Janša became the new prime minister with a handover from Pahor on the same day.
 On 13 February the President received the new Government and wished them luck.
 Both parties agreed that good cooperation is crucial for success.